Everyone’s health insurance needs are different. So, it is important to think about what you want and need in a plan before signing up for Medicare.

 What to Do if You Are Turning 65 and Retiring

-If you are a retiree who is turning 65, you have an Initial Enrollment Period (IEP) that is seven months long.
+If you are turning 65, you have an Initial Enrollment Period (IEP) that is seven months long.
 During this time, you can evaluate all of your options and enroll in the plan that’s right for you.

 Your IEP begins three months before your 65th birthday, continues through the month of your 65th birthday and goes to three months after you turn 65.
 In order to sign up for a Medicare Supplement or Medicare Advantage plan, you must be enrolled in Medicare Part B.